russellmiller3/itin/README.md

 Itin

-Itin is a web app for creating shared travel itineraries
+Itin is a web app for creating shared travel itineraries.
+Users can create itineraries and add events.

 Functional Requirements:
 1. Create new itinerary